tdwg/website/conferences/2024/biss-extended-abstract-call/index.md

 **15 October is the final deadline** for [submitting an extended abstract to ARPHA](/conferences/2024/biss-abstract-submission/) for publication in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/).

-Don't miss out on this important benefit to of your registration and presentation at SPNHC-TDWG 2024.
+Don't miss out on this important benefit of your registration and presentation at SPNHC-TDWG 2024.
 See "[Why submit an extended abtract](/conferences/2024/why-extended-abstract/)" if you have lingering doubts.

 ## Original call